YumchaLabs/cheungfun/README.md

 > - Practice LlamaIndex design philosophy and interface patterns
 > - Provide learning and reference code examples

-Cheungfun is a high-performance RAG framework built in Rust, inspired by LlamaIndex.
+Cheungfun is a high-performance RAG (Retrieval-Augmented Generation) framework built in Rust, inspired by LlamaIndex.
 It features modular design, streaming processing architecture, and performance optimization capabilities, primarily designed for learning and exploring modern RAG system implementations.

 ## ✨ Learning Features